Project Details •

 Knowable is an enterprise software company in Seattle, WA that focuses on contract data management for M&A. Through machine learning and legal subject expertise, their platform analyzes over 25 million contract data elements each quarter.

 Writing contracts can be very time consuming for lawyers.
 Files are stored in unorganized repositories, which makes referencing templates and other resources difficult.
-My team wanted to tackle this problem by designing a tool that legal teams can use to standardize their contracting language and improve future negotiations.

 Here’s what I found: